 Nothing is a bigger burden on one’s resources than a restaurant outlet without sales.
 The impact of COVID-19 resulted in the failure of many restaurant outlets in the UAE.
 Thus, one of the ways the restaurateurs can weather the pandemic’s impact is by closing down the outlets that do not generate any sales and revenue.
 It saves rental, inventory, and labor costs.
 Furthermore, restaurateurs are renegotiating rental contracts considering the gravity of the situation.

 2. Labor Optimization

 Labor optimization is an integral part of managing a restaurant as labor costs contribute to its expenses significantly.
-Any restaurant or delivery-only outlet must be sufficiently staffed during rush hours to carry out the operations faster.
+Any restaurant or delivery-only outlet must be sufficiently staffed to carry out the operations efficiently during rush hours.
 However, it should be noted that overstaffing during the non-peak hours would only increase the cost of labor.
 Therefore, staff should be distributed according to the expected footfall and anticipated sales.